My name is Dielle Lundberg.

 A photo of Dielle, a transfeminine person, standing with her walking sticks

-I earned an MPH from Boston University School of Public Health in 2019 and was a PhD student at the University of Washington School of Public Health from 2022 to 2024.
-At that time, I determined that pursuing independent research was the most sustainable way for me to continue advancing my scholarship on structural ableism.
-By providing project-based research services related to my wide-ranging interests in the health sciences, I help sustain and fund my independent research portfolio.
+I received an MPH from Boston University School of Public Health in 2019 and was a PhD student at the University of Washington School of Public Health from 2022 to 2024.
+At that time, I discontinued my studies and determined that pursuing independent research was the most sustainable way for me as a disabled person to continue advancing my scholarship on structural ableism.

 Disclaimer:

-All content I share on my website, in essays and other writings, and on my social media and other artistic platforms represents my own expression and does not reflect the views of any institutions, funders, organizations, or other projects, entities, or individual people I am affiliated with or connected to — presently, in the past, or in the future.
-I often revise or extend my work as I am exposed to new knowledge, receive feedback, and continue to learn and grow.
-As a human, I value feedback and continuing to learn / unlearn.
+All content I share on my website, in essays and other writings, and on my social media and other platforms represents my personal expression and does not reflect the views of any institutions, funders, organizations, or other projects, entities, or individuals I am affiliated with or connected to — presently, in the past, or in the future.
+As a human, I value constructive feedback and continuing to learn and unlearn, and I also recognize that differences in opinion and practice are often healthy.
+I strongly believe that all people have inherent dignity and deserve connection and community, and that harm is typically best addressed through dialogue, growth, and repair rather than through punishment and other carceral approaches.

 Back to Top